SQUADS

 • Evaluative research — user testing

-• Proposed success metrics (Then shared with Insights for sign-off)
+• Proposed success metrics

 • Gathered stakeholders and drove decision conversations